Vale of Eden: Extent

-The Vale of Eden is formed by the course of the River Eden, one of the major rivers of Northwest England.
-It is however of much greater extent than the actual valley of the river, lying between the Cumbrian Mountains (more usually referred to as the Lake District), and the northern part of the Pennine Range.
-It lies entirely within the county of Cumbria.
+These catchments extend across Inglewood Forest from the Eden itself.
+A very similar geographic extent is given by the area of relatively low land in the valley bounded by the Rural Payments Agency Moorland Line.

+The former Eden District Council used the name for a wider area, stretching from Tebay in the south west to Nenthead in the north east.

+River Eden

 The river has its source in the peat bogs below Hugh Seat, in the dale of Mallerstang.
 At first it heads off south (as Hellgill Beck) before turning back north for the rest of its course - except just before its outlet into the sea which it enters from the east.

 The Eden passes through the market towns of Kirkby Stephen and Appleby-in-Westmorland, once the county town of Westmorland.
 It then bypasses, but remains close to, Penrith where it receives the waters of Ullswater via the River Eamont, its major tributary.
 Via some ancient villages and fine bridges it reaches and passes through Carlisle, the major city in this whole area.
 It then enters the sea where, together with the River Esk, coming down from the North, it forms the Solway Firth which divides Scotland from England on the Atlantic side of the country.

+For catchment management purposes, the Eden forms part of the Eden and Esk Management Catchment.
+Within that, the Eden Upper catchment extends from the source to its confluence with the River Eamont east of Penrith.
+The Eden Lower catchment extends from there to the Solway.

+Landscape

 The whole area is gentle and pastoral, undulating and attractive but with bleak, barren and impressive hills on either side.
+It is National Character Area number 9.